Essential Information to Know Before You Go to Walt Disney World©

 Important COVID-19 Information as of January 26, 2021

 The COVID-19 outbreak is a rapidly evolving situation.
 The status of the outbreak varies by location and state and country.
 Local authorities are frequently updating their guidance and safety measures.
-The White House’s Opening Up America Again plan means that some parts of the United States may have different guidance than other areas.
-Check the latest travel information from the Centers for Disease Control and Prevention (CDC) by clicking on this link: Centers for Disease Control and Prevention.
+Check the latest information from the Centers for Disease Control and Prevention (CDC) by clicking on these links:

 Please note the CDC advises that older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
 Guests should evaluate their risk in determining whether to visit.
 People who show no symptoms can spread COVID-19 if they are infected, any interaction with the general public poses an elevated risk of being exposed to COVID-19, and we cannot guarantee that you will not be exposed during your vacation.